ABC-iRobotics/ros_course_materials_en/docs/07_robotics_principles.md

 !!! abstract "Def.
-Differential inverse kinematics" Which change in the wrist coordinates achieves the desired **small change** in the TCP pose (rotation and translation).
+Differential inverse kinematics"
+    Which change in the joint coordinates achieves the desired **small change** in the TCP pose (rotation and translation).

 - **Jacobi matrix** (Jacobian): a matrix of first-order partial derivatives of a vector-valued function.